Sector Inquiry into the Waste Management and Recycling Sectors

 You can assist the HCC’s work from the earliest stages of the sector inquiry into the waste management and recycling sectors.
 We kindly invite you to contribute to the public consultation by participating in the relevant teleconference that will be held by the HCC in November 2021 and/or by submitting your views and comments, in the form of written submissions to This email address is being protected from spambots.
 You need JavaScript enabled to view it..

-- Participation in the teleconference
+• Participation in the teleconference

-In November 2021, the Competition Commission will organise a conference on the waste management and recycling sectors, aimed to be the first forum with a view to hearing the positions of each stakeholder.
+In November 2021, the Competition Commission will organise a conference on the waste management and recycling sectors, at being the first forum with a view to hearing the positions of each stakeholder.
 Due to the unforeseen circumstances created by the coronavirus (Covid-19) pandemic, the relevant conference will be held online, in the form of a teleconference.
 Please express your interest in participating in the teleconference by sending an email to This email address is being protected from spambots.
 You need JavaScript enabled to view it., by September 20, 2021.
 Please indicate in your message the name of the institution or company you are representing.
 The date of the teleconference will be announced at a later time.
 An invitation with details for the exact date and time of the teleconference, as well as for the way of the communication, will be sent to the participants in due course.

-- Written Submissions
+• Written Submissions

 In addition to participation in the HCC’s teleconference, you are invited to submit your comments and observations in the form of written submissions by September 27, 2021.
 The HCC will process the collected submissions and will publish an anonymous summary table of issues raised through the above website, also giving you the opportunity to express your views at the specially designed conference or teleconference